John for Jon

 the issues of the day.
 Stephen Colbert plays a character, as do The Daily Show’s correspondents.
 The nature of the character may vary as necessitated by the segment

 at hand, but it’s usually a clueless, obnoxious persona opposed to the thrust of whatever altruism or common sense is to be found within the story.
 In contrast to that, Jon is Jon.
-Although he offers up the exaggerated spit-take or other schtick on occasion and sometimes engages correspondents in nearly sketch-like fashion, where The Daily Show really sings is Jon calling the world on its bullshit in totally relatable fashion.
+Although he offers up the exaggerated spit-take or other schtick on occasion and sometimes engages correspondents in nearly sketch-like fashion, where The Daily Show sings is Jon calling the world on its bullshit in totally relatable fashion.

 My reaction to the announcement of Oliver as Stewart’s summer substitute was tentative, as it remained to be seen whether he’d bring a potentially alienating correspondent’s perspective to the hosting gig or, like Jon, be himself — himself being an unknown quantity.
 He was himself, and he won me over almost instantly, which made his conversation with Charlie Rose all the more enjoyable.

-Related: Not Necessarily Not the News • Week Links • Oliver & Company
+Related: Not Necessarily Not the News • Week Links • Oliver and Company